-The first thing I wish to speak about is Education.
-I am pleased to see that the Government has attached great importance to education.
-Many improvements have been made by wish to say much on this.
+The other thing I wish to speak about is the letter received by the hon.
+Premier with a threat of assassination from a certain political party.
+Many important people all over the country have spoken on this matter and they have again expressed their confidence in the Premier's leadership.
+For this reason I do not wish to say much on this.
 The only thing I wish to point out to the writer is that the Premier and the Northern Region are one.
 Whatever the Premier in person does or says he is only expressing the feelings of our people.
 Therefore the person wishing to kill the Premier is an enemy to the people of this Region as a whole and there is no doubt that before he can succeed he should be prepared to kill every individual person in Northern Nigeria.